Patient Information Tips for Taking Tablets

 - Drink plenty of water.
 Taking a few small sips of water before you take the pill can help to moisten a dry mouth and throat, and reduce sticking.

 - Try swallowing the pill along with food.
 Mix it in with a little peanut butter, put it in some cheese, or put it alongside a small piece of bread on your tongue.
 Swallowing the pill with food may feel more natural.

 - Try the two-gulp method.
 Place the capsule or tablet on your tongue.
 Get a mouthful of liquid.
 Take two gulps of liquid in a row without a pause in between.
 On the first gulp, swallow some of the liquid.
 On the second gulp swallow more liquid, along with the pill.

 If you still cannot swallow a tablet or capsule, there are some other patient information options.

 - Sometimes a tablet can be crushed or a capsule can be opened.
 It can then be sprinkled on food such as applesauce, yogurt, or jelly.
 Check with your pharmacist to make sure there are no interactions before doing this.

 - A word of caution: Some medications are designed to be released over a long period of time.
 Crushing or opening these types of medications can result in dangerously high levels of the medicine in your body.
 This is another reason to check with your pharmacist before crushing tablets or opening capsules.

-Try these tips the next time you are having problems swallowing your medicine.
+Try these patient information tips the next time you are having problems swallowing your medicine.
 If you are still having problems, talk to your doctor or pharmacist about it.

 © 2010 Consumer Health Information Corporation.
 All rights reserved.